odsod/learn-x86-asm/README.md

 ## Platform

-The stuff here runs (on a good day) in 32-bit mode on Ubuntu 14.04 x64.
+The stuff here runs (on a good day) in 32-bit mode on Ubuntu 14.04 x64 with gcc-multilib installed.